rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 Then, optionally get Valgrind and pandoc.
 Vallgrind is available in machomebrew: `brew install valgrind`. pandoc must be installed manually according to the [installation instructions](http://johnmacfarlane.net/pandoc/installing.html). ccache can also be installed from machomebrew: `brew install ccache`.

+Sometimes, on OS X, compiling Rust might fail with a "too many open files" error, especially when running `make check`.
+ * One solution is to limit the number of concurrent threads during the run, via the environment variable `RUST_THREADS`, e.g. `% RUST_THREADS=2 make check`.
-Sometimes, on OS X, compiling Rust might fail with a "too many open files" error.
-One solution for this is to raise the open file limit on OS X.  One method that has been tested on 10.7.5 is the following:
+ * Another solution for this is to raise the open file limit on OS X.  One method to achieve the latter that has been tested on 10.7.5 is the following:

 1. Raise the number of maximum files allowed on the system: `sudo sysctl -w kern.maxfiles=1048600` and `sudo sysctl -w kern.maxfilesperproc=1048576`.
 This can be made persistent by adding the following lines to `/etc/sysctl.conf`: